31 October 2007

-My first acquaintance with The Grind was back in the summer of 2005, when I was playing tour guide to my good friend, Hamish -- a large, boisterous, coffee-addicted Scotsman.
+My first acquaintance with The Grind was back in the summer of 2005, when I was playing tour guide to my friend, Hamish -- a large, boisterous, coffee-addicted Scotsman.
 It was a typical overly-warm July afternoon in the California redwoods and, having just circuited the Founders Grove, we were duly parched and yearning for refreshment.
-As we drove south, Ham -- who can sniff out coffee houses better than an airport beagle can sniff out carry-on salami -- suddenly commanded that I pull off at Myers Flat so we could, in his words, "have a tea."
+As we drove south, Ham -- who can locate coffee houses faster than an airport beagle can sniff out carry-on salami -- suddenly commanded that I pull off at Myers Flat so we could, in his words, "have a tea."
 (Brits and their ilk refer to any afternoon repast as "tea."
 I don't understand it, but I'm prepared to accept it as one of their emblematic quirks, similar to the way we Californians refer to all people as "guys," regardless of their gender.)

 Anyway, true to form, Ham ferreted out this funky little establishment that looked promising, despite what I would consider an inordinately thick window display of dream-catchers.
 A hand-lettered sandwich board propped outside the door proclaimed their aforementioned "world famous mocha" assertion.
 Beneath that, almost as a afterthought, it read, "and fresh fruit smoothies."
 We parked the car and walked in.
-Finding ourselves facing an eight-by-five-foot chalk board scrawled with a largely indecipherable list of beverages, we stood for several minutes, brows furrowed, muttering sotto voce questions to each other.

 "Does that say 'blackberry-mango smoothie' or 'be merry and go smoking'?"